5 Min Read

 - Becoming mentally and emotionally prepared for a new relationship takes time.

 - Without giving yourself that time you’re likely to end up dealing with not one, but two complicated, painful separations.

 So, as you’re contemplating your new freedom and desire for a new partner remember to make decisions wisely because a lot of heartache is at stake when you date while separated.

 Editor's Note: This post was originally published November 9, 2013, updated on May 8, 2018, and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles

-- How To Parent With Your Marriage Is Ending And You're Separated
+- How To Parent When Your Marriage Is Ending And You're Separated

 - Divorce Advice - It's Harder For Men Than You Think

-- A Couple Tells The Story Of Their Failing Marriage
+- Couple Tells The Story Of Their Failing Marriage

 - Get More Divorce Advice